cyrushmcdale/CSA102-FINALS/README.md

 Included are two major activities that demonstrate the application of foundational AI and machine learning concepts using Python and TensorFlow Keras.

 Group Members:
-Buenafe, Cyrush Mcdale L.
+1.Buenafe, Cyrush Mcdale L.
-Viñas, Rolando C. Jr.
+2.Viñas, Rolando C. Jr.
-Aquino, Senaila A.
+3.Aquino, Senaila A.
-Bayani, Jazmine S.
+4.Bayani, Jazmine S.
-Agloro, Mika Fernanda C.
+5.Agloro, Mika Fernanda C.